English Language Test Score Submission to the Graduate School

 Overview

-If your native language is not English, you must meet the English language proficiency requirements and may be required to submit TOEFL/IELTS test scores.
+If your native language is not English, you must meet the English language proficiency requirements and may be required to submit TOEFL, IELTS or DET test scores.

 Test scores should be sent no later than three weeks prior to your respective application deadline to ensure receipt of your official score report.
 The Graduate School will only accept official score reports sent from a test administrator and there is no place in your application that will allow you to self-report required test scores.

-Detailed instructions for the score report process are listed below and frequently asked questions can be found on the Graduate School’s website.
+Detailed instructions for the score report process are listed below.
 If you still have questions regarding the submission of your test scores, please contact the Graduate School at gsadmit@princeton.edu.

 English Language Tests